cyclaero/void-zones-tools/README.md

 On the first run of `void-zones-update.sh`, a directory is created at `/usr/local/etc/void-zones/`, which serves as the storage location for the downloaded *Hosts* files and/or *Domain* listings.
-In addition a template for a custom white/black list `my_void_hosts.txt` is placed into that directory, and this may be used for whitelisting some zones that are inadvertantly part of the downloaded *Hosts* files, or for blacklisting addtional zones, which are missing from the downloads.
+In addition a template for a custom white/black list `my_void_hosts.txt` is placed into that directory, and this may be used for whitelisting some zones that are inadvertently part of the downloaded *Hosts* files, or for blacklisting additional zones, which are missing from the downloads.
 Now execute said shell script:

     # void-zones-update.sh
     # nano /usr/local/etc/void-zones/my_void_hosts.txt